libreofficeid/louca-site/contents/how-to-reach-louca23.md

 ### B. Towards Surakarta

-After arriving at each of the airports above, then you can choose two transportation options to go to the city of Surakarta.
-First option with local flights; and second by using the train.
+After arriving at one of the airports listed above, you have two alternatives for getting to the city of Surakarta.
+The first choice is to travel by plane, and the second is to take the train.

-For local flight, please arrange your flight to Adi Soemarmo International Airport.
-This flight option is certainly the fastest option to arrive in Surakarta.
+If you prefer to travel by plane, please book a flight to Adi Soemarmo International Airport.
+This is without a doubt the quickest way to arrive in Surakarta.

-If you want to relax a bit, you can choose to travel by train.
-This train option only applies if you land at Soekarno-Hatta Jakarta (CGK) or Juanda Surabaya (SUB).
+However, if you are not in a hurry, you can take the train.
+This train option is only available if you arrive at Soekarno-Hatta Airport (CGK) or Juanda Surabaya Airport (SUB).

 #### Train Station Options from CGK

-There are 2 Station Options that you can choose to go to Surakarta from Jakarta by train; Gambir Station (recommended) and Pasar Senen Station.
+There are two train station options from Jakarta to Surakarta: Gambir Station (recommended) and Pasar Senen Station.

-To go to one of these stations, please buy an Airport Train ticket to Gambir Station.
-After arriving, the easiest option is to use a station taxi or online transportation to Gambir Station or Pasar Senen.
-Your destination station should be Jebres Solo station.
+To go to one of these stations, take the Airport Train to Gambir Station.
+The most convenient way to go to Gambir Station or Pasar Senen after arriving is to take a station taxi or book online transportation.
+Your destination station should be Jebres Solo.

 #### Train Station Options from SUB

-There are 2 Station Options that you can choose to go to Surakarta from Surabaya by train; Gubeng Station and Pasar Turi Station.

-You can take a Taxi or order transportation online to get to one of these stations.
-Your destination station should be Balapan Solo station.
+There are two train station options from Surabaya to Surakarta: Gubeng Station and Pasar Turi Station.
+To go to one of these stations, you can take a taxi or order transportation online.
+Your destination station should be Balapan Solo.

 ### C. Welcome to Surakarta

-You have entered the Surakarta area.
-It's been a long journey.
-Some of you have now arrived at the airport, Jebres station and Balapan station, if you follow the guidelines we have explained above.
-Then, how can I reach the LOUCA23 venue?
+You have arrived in Surakarta.
+It's been a long road.
+If you followed the instructions we provided above, you should have arrived at the airport, Jebres station, and Balapan station by now.
+Then, how do I get to the LOUCA23 venue?

-The easiest way to get to the Venue is by taking an airport/station taxi or ordering transportation online.
-Tell the following address to the driver who will take you;
+The most convenient way to get to the Venue is by taking an airport / station taxi or ordering transportation online.
+Tell the driver the following address:

 ```
 ------------------------------------------------------------------------